 Efforts continue to uncover Windber teen's fate 34 years after disappearance

 Nov.
-27—WINDBER, Pa. — More people have joined the effort to uncover what happened to Windber teenager Alicia Markovich 34 years ago, long-time friend Chrissie Boyer said.
+27—WINDBER — More people have joined the effort to uncover what happened to Windber teenager Alicia Markovich 34 years ago, longtime friend Chrissie Boyer said.

-Friends and family of the missing girl have purchased a billboard along state Route 22 near Blairsville — close to where she went missing, while banners and a sign were secured in Windber — where the girl lived with her mother.
+Friends and family of the missing girl have rented a billboard along state Route 22 near Blairsville, close to where she went missing — while banners and a sign were secured in Windber — where the girl lived with her mother.

 "People in Blairsville are becoming more active now," Boyer said.
 "That was a big boost."